Carbon monoxide is dangerous stuff. Carbon monoxide poisoning can lead to severe tissue damage and quickly become fatal.

 Breathing in a large amount of carbon monoxide will begin to replace the oxygen in the bloodstream with CO.
 This can lead to the person losing consciousness, or worse, death.

-Get medical help right away after exposure or accidental intake of carbon monoxide poisoning, even without apparent symptoms.
+Get medical help right away after exposure or accidental intake of carbon monoxide, even without apparent symptoms.

 Carbon monoxide (CO) is a real threat to everyone.
 However, some groups are at higher risk than others, such as pregnant women, asthma and other respiratory issues, and heart-related problems.